Center for Development of Human Services

 The Center for Development of Human Services (CDHS) was a sponsored nonprofit program of the Research Foundation of the State University of New York located at Buffalo State College.

+History

+Origin

 CDHS/ Research Foundation began in 1976 when a small group of Buffalo State College faculty was successful in obtaining a $100,000 social services training grant to provide instruction to those employed in the field of social work.
 The Social Services Training Project, as it was then called, evolved into CDHS/Research Foundation, now a nationally recognized provider of human services training.
 CDHS/Research Foundation used to manage over 30 human services training projects representing $50 million in grant-funded activities that serve the residents of New York State and was the largest such provider in the state.

+Expansion

 From 1999 to 2010, under the leadership of Robert Spaner, Project Director and Principal Investigator, CDHS expanded from a $16 million operation with under 100 staff to a $60 million Center with 400 staff and 40 separate projects.
 In April, 2010 Mr. Spaner retired.
 CDHS used to be headquartered in Buffalo, with satellite offices in Rochester, Syracuse, Albany, and New York City.
 A large number of CDHS staff worked with state and local government agencies statewide.

+Replacement

-At of the end of 2018, The Center for Development of Human Services officially ceased all operations when the college's contract with the New York State Office of Children and Family Services expired.
+At the end of 2018, The Center for Development of Human Services officially ceased all operations when the college's contract with the New York State Office of Children and Family Services expired.
 CDHS has largely been replaced by the Learning Engagement and Development Services office (LEADS) at SUNY Buffalo State.